 The last thing I want to happen is to have you run out and leverage your investments.
 You must consider these thoughts with caution.
 Leveraging has risk and you must understand those risks.
 I offer you some final thoughts on when leveraging makes the most sense:

 - Firstly, you should have a stable flow of personal income.
 You must be able to handle the interest or loan repayments.
 Make sure you build in a comfort zone just in case interest rates go up and therefore, your payments go up as well.

 - It makes little sense to leverage to buy GICs or other conservative investments.
-As a result, you must have a comfort for investment volatility.
+As a result, you must have comfort for investment volatility.
 In the short term market movements are random.
 If you are a nervous investor, leveraging not only magnifies the ups but also the downs.

-- To get the tax benefits of tax preferred investment income like dividends and capital gains, you will need to be comfortable investing in mutual funds or other equity investments.
+- To get the tax benefits of tax-preferred investment income like dividends and capital gains, you will need to be comfortable investing in mutual funds or other equity investments.

-- It is import to have a financial situation where the deductibility of interest makes sense.
+- It is important to have a financial situation where the deductibility of interest makes sense.
 The higher your marginal tax rate, the more benefit you might derive from leveraging.
 However, keep in mind that a higher marginal tax rate also means that you will pay tax on the investment at a higher rate too.

 On a personal note, I am feeling pretty good about the markets and I will be putting my money where my mouth is and leveraging into the markets.
 Just because I do it does not mean you should too.
 Use leverage with caution and respect.